hfaran/blog.ubcecess/_posts/2014-06-01-slacking-off-with-teamwork.md

 Last year, we used an awkward combination of email, Facebook chat, and Trello.

-Awkward because email is just an awkward communication medium in general, between of the semi-enforced, semi-embraced formalism and the usual formatting strawman.
+Awkward because email is just an awkward communication medium in general, between the semi-enforced, semi-embraced formalism and the usual formatting strawman.

-Facebook chat is just stickers all the time.
+Facebook chat is just **stickers all the time.**

 Trello comments are okay, and great in the fact that if you are having a conversation in the comments of the relevant card, the information is at least properly contextualized.
 But, to throw ideas around or for brainstorming, it just simply isn't instant, and therefore lackluster.